 At this time, you’ve probably come to this page by direct invite — so thank you, and welcome!
+If you haven’t been directly invited, thank you even more!
 Below is a(n optional) form to place a prospective order for a project, as well as a list of average prices.
 This order form does not charge you for anything, so don’t let the prices scare you!
 They’re just there for your reference when considering the project you’d like completed.
 Please make your selections so we may discuss the project in detail and proceed from there.

 Terms for Package Deals and Additional Services

 The following information is only necessary if you are considering work on an ongoing basis.
 They’re each set up as something of a “probation period,” in that each package comes with 10-12 posts before an ongoing contract is determined.
 The “probation period” would then cover something like a 90-day evaluation stage, like one may do in a “normal” job setting.
 The “12 posts” would then act as the “90 day probation” with the following example using a one blog post per week model.
 Everything from this example is then personalized based on the consumer’s needs and desires for the project.

 The “growth” plan.
 Assume you want consistent blog posts, or one web page per month, at an average of 500 words.
 The growth plan at the current rate of $0.18 per word would look something like this:

 - 4 posts/pages at a price of $45 per post ($0.09 per word).

 - 4 posts/pages at a price of $60 per post ($0.12 per word per word) .